Eddie4k-code/SneakerStop/ReadMe.md

 # Sneaker Marketplace PoC

+P.S (This has been by far my favorite side project so far xD)

 ## Overview

 This project is a proof of concept for a sneaker marketplace built on a microservices architecture, utilizing Kafka for event-driven communication between services.
 Docker and Kubernetes are employed for containerization and orchestration, with Terraform used for provisioning Kubernetes manifests.